BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page11.md

 When I got to actually implementing this, it so happened that the different files needed to know about *_ui.gamePaused*.
 However, it was useful to have this since I could also use this to stop movements when in the "win" state.
 The win state would then essentially lock the player in a position where they'd be able to see the fireworks.

+Now, we have a timed 3D platformer that takes you to the lose state when 4 minutes have passed and has an animated cutscene in the beginning!

 # Further Reading
 **Previous:** [Collisions & Triggers](/how_to/page8)
 **Next:** [Animations](/how_to/page12)